Skip to content

 • Alcohol consumption;

-In general, adopting a healthy lifestyle through regular physical activities, maintaining a healthy body weight and waist circumference, having well balanced diet (including eat more fruits and vegetables, eat less food preserved by salting and processed meat) and avoiding smoking and alcohol consumption may prevent or lower the risk of stomach cancer.
+In general, adopting a healthy lifestyle through regular physical activities, having a healthy and balanced diet by avoiding salt-preserved foods and consuming adequate fruits and vegetables, maintaining a healthy body weight, no smoking and avoiding alcohol consumption may prevent or reduce the risk of stomach cancer.

 How to investigate and make diagnosis for Stomach Cancer?